jianwen-android/notes-sst-/Computing+/Chapter 7/Data corruption and loss.md

 # Causes

-- Data corruption occurs when computer data is made unusable by errors or alterations.
+- occurs when computer data is made unusable by errors or alterations.
-- Happens when reading, writing or transmission of data
+- happens when reading, writing or transmission of data

 ## Human error

-### Explanation

  - Storage device may be accidentally damaged during transport
  - Multiple users working on the same file may accidentally overwrite each other's data